 Community Exchanges are regular, community - led events that bring people together, provide services and information and reduce social isolation.
-ACT has produced guidance for communities looking to start up their own Exchange and between 2009 and 2011 was able to provide start up funding to groups.
+ACT has produced guidance for communities looking to start up their own Exchange.

 - Brings the community together, particularly people who might not otherwise meet.